npubird/Multi-Label-Text-Classification/README.md

 # Deep Learning for Multi-Label Text Classification

-This project is my research group project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.).
+This project is my research group project, and it is also a study of TensorFlow, Deep Learning(Fasttext, CNN, LSTM, RCNN, etc.).

 The main objective of the project is to solve the multi-label text classification problem based on Convolutional Neural Networks.
 Thus, the format of the data label is like [0, 1, 0, ..., 1, 1] according to the characteristics of such problem.